Unlocking refugee and migrant children’s potential

 As we plan for the future and reimagine a fairer world for every child, it’s important that we also rethink what children on the move have to offer communities through their passion, resilience and determination.
 But to do this, we first need to better understand their journeys – where they have come from, who they are, and what they hope for the future.

-The Unlock Their Potential mini video game is based on the real-life stories of three children and hopes to shine a light on these extraordinary young people, to challenge the common misconceptions about them, and to help you discover some of the challenges they face.
+The Unlock Their Potential mini video game, which ran from September through December 2020, was based on the real-life stories of three children and aimed to shine a light on these extraordinary young people, to challenge the common misconceptions about them, and to increase understanding about some of the challenges they face.
 Better understanding means a better world.
-Are you up for the challenge?

 Donate to help children unlock their full potential